gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### Get the DTLS Key Management Configuration (``SCTP_DTLS_GET_CONFIG``)

-This socket option reports the DTLS Key Management parameters negotiated during the the handshake.
+This socket option reports the DTLS Key Management Parameters negotiated during the handshake.

 The following structure is used as the ``option_value``: